 The anxiety disorders I have now first started to flicker into life after a breakup with an ex at 19.
 My ex threatened to harm themselves and then tried to stab me with needles in a club we went to.
 I took a break from going to, after that.
 Instead, I decided to do a LOT of magic mushrooms (at this point I wasn’t drinking alcohol, and would only drink Red Bull.
 It was the effects of these hallucinations that would come to play a big part in my anxiety disorders.

 I did ridiculous amounts of shrooms in a short space of time, going through over three thousand caps in a little over two weeks.
 When I stopped, it left me almost bedridden for a number of weeks.
 I was going to my A-Level classes unable to hold a pen because I was shaking so much.
-My digestive system was in agony, I had chest pains, and I was barely able to eat.
+My digestive system was in agony.
+I had chest pains, and I was barely able to eat.
 It was a huge struggle to do anything.
 I was a complete mess once.

 During my shroom binge, I had two events that seemed like a mild heart attack, starting with pains in my chest, and then numbness in my left arm which spread to my legs.
 During the two-week come-down, I started to experience the hallucinogenic anxiety disorders (which I would later find out was actually a psychotic break) that would go on to make my life unbearable.
 But at this point, still wasn’t a permanent problem.